 Examples of Unacceptable Use

-- The software provided by VMAP may not be sold, rented, leased, or transferred to any third party including contractors, consultants, other companies, and other department personnel.
+- The software provided by the Academic Software Licensing Program may not be sold, rented, leased, or transferred to any third party including contractors, consultants, other companies, and other department personnel

 - Software cannot be used for infrastructure purposes.
-Licenses acquired through the VMware Academic Program are for instructional, research and personal use only.
+Licenses acquired through the VMware Academic Software Licensing Program are for instructional, research and personal use only

-- The software provided by VMAP may not be used for any purpose outside of instructional, research or personal use.vSphere licenses provided under this program may not be used for desktop virtualization.
+- The software provided by VMware Academic Software Licensing Program may not be used for any purpose outside of instructional, research or personal use.vSphere licenses provided under this program may not be used for desktop virtualization

 Use of free VMware software for instruction and research is governed by the specific program guidelines and the conditions described within the Academic EULA.

 IMPORTANT: These guidelines are provided for your convenience only.
-Please refer to the VMware Academic Program EULA for specific license rights.
+Please refer to the VMware Academic Software Licensing Program EULA for specific license rights.

-Please click here for Kivuto’s portal for the VMAP Subscription Store, from where it is possible to search for existing memberships and apply for a new membership.
+Please click here for Kivuto’s portal for the VMware Academic Software Licensing Program Subscription Store, from where it is possible to search for existing memberships and apply for a new membership.